The Shadow of Yserbius: Reception

 Computer Gaming World in 1993 called the online version's static artwork "lovely" and approved of the questing and, especially, the social nature of the game.
-The magazine concluded that "Those who possess the money would be well served to try out TSN and Yserbius".
+The magazine concluded that "those who possess the money would be well served to try out TSN and Yserbius".
 In June 1994 Shadow of Yserbius: Fates of Twinion was a finalist for Computer Gaming World's "Online Game of the Year" award, losing to Multiplayer BattleTech.

+James V. Trunzo reviewed The Shadow of Yserbius in White Wolf #41 (March, 1994), giving it a final evaluation of "Below Average" for solo play but "Excellent" for online play and stated that "once you take away interaction with live friends and foes, Yserbius is just another hack-and-slay adventure game, lacking most of the features considered standard in other games of its ilk."

-Computer Gaming World in 1994 stated that the boxed set of offline versions of Yserbius and Twinion "a hollow shell of its vibrant on-line self ...
+Computer Gaming World in 1994 stated that the boxed set of offline versions of Yserbius and Twinion was "a hollow shell of its vibrant on-line self ...
 Playing Yserbius without fellow on-line gamers is like being in an amusement park after hours, on in which the rides aren't all that fun to begin with".
 While acknowledging that "there is something to be said for" its "refreshingly simple" gameplay, and the usefulness of an offline way to learn and level up characters for the online version, the magazine concluded that most fantasy RPG players would be disappointed when Betrayal at Krondor, Lands of Lore, and other alternatives were available.